Guinevere and Arthur

-Guinevere first appears in written stories about 1325 AD in the Welsh story Culhwch ac Olwen, as Arthur’s queen.
+Queen Guinevere first appears in written stories about 1325 AD in the Welsh story Culhwch ac Olwen, as Arthur’s queen.
 In later medieval stories, she’s the daughter of King Leodegrance, and she marries Arthur when they are both still very young.
 Arthur needs sons to inherit his throne, but Guinevere does not have any children.
 This makes her and Arthur very unhappy.

 Arthur comes back to save his kingdom and Guinevere.
-After the battle between Arthur and Mordred, Guinevere and Lancelot meet one last time, and then Guinevere enters a convent and stays there for the rest of her life.
+After the battle between Arthur and Mordred, Guinevere and her love meet one last time, and then Guinevere enters a convent and stays there for the rest of her life.

 King Arthur and the Knights of the Round Table